KeyVux/AsepriteRowBreakByTag/README.md

 # AsepriteRowBreakByTag
-Its break export spritesheet row by tag
+It breaks export spritesheet row by tag